yekeen-nasir/Aquariumweb/README.md

 <h1>Below is the awuarium website</h1>
-<p>The animations allows the fishes and the bubbles to move but apparently my image aint even showing so best of luck</p>
+<p>The animations allows the fishes and the bubbles to move but apparently fishes image aint even showing also, so best of luck</p>

 ![Alt text](Screenshot(320).png)